pier485/DataCleaningProject/README.md

 run_analysis.R is a R script that does the following:

-1) Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-2) Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3) Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set
-4) Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.
-5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The final data set is exported and saved in 'tinyData.txt' file.
+The final dataset is exported and saved in 'tinyData.txt' file.

+Data and steps of run_analysis.R are detailed in CodeBook.md